Inphinitii/ArenaShooter-Physics-Final/README.md

 ## Controls
 Gamepad only.

-Left stick and right stick control player movement and gun rotation respectively.
+- Left Stick controls the player movement
+- Right Stick controls the gun rotation

-The A button is to jump.
+- A Button is used to jump

-Right trigger is to shoot.
+- Right Trigger is used to shoot.

 ## Gameplay
 Users must traverse the map by propelling themselves with their weaponry, all while